Two salmon fillets with cracked black pepper and salt on them.

 Delicious Foods for Blood Clotting Disorders to Incorporate into Your Diet

 Blood clots can be a serious health concern, and lead to conditions like deep vein thrombosis (DVT), pulmonary embolism or stroke.
 While medications are often used to prevent or treat blood clots, incorporating certain foods into your diet can help support overall cardiovascular health and reduce the risk of clot formation.
-You can speak to your doctor about treatment options like Hemgenix, which is used to treat hemophilia B and aid in blood clotting.
-In this article we look at several foods that can help prevent blood clots and why they’re beneficial for people with blood clotting disorders.
+You can speak to your doctor about treatment options like Jivi (daamoctocog alfa pegol), a medication that used to help prevent blood clots in people with hemophilia A. This medication is a modified version of factor VIII, which means it helps to replace the missing or low levels of this protein in the body.

 Healthy Foods to Eat